ilove2git/psutil/docs/index.rst

      ...]

   .. note:: (OSX) :class:`psutil.AccessDenied` is always raised unless running
      as root (lsof does the same).
+  .. note:: (AIX) :class:`psutil.AccessDenied` is always raised unless running
+     as root (lsof does the same).
   .. note:: (Solaris) UNIX sockets are not supported.